chadfawcett/mailhound/README.md

     1. **ADMIN**: Enter your email
     2. **MANDRILL_API_KEY**: Sign up for [Mandrill](https://mandrill.com) and paste in your api key
 4. Deploy for **Free**!

+### Digital Ocean Install

+1. Create a new droplet using the Node application image
+2. SSH into your newly created droplet
+3. Install mailhound with `npm install -g mailhound`
+4. Add config variable exports to the end of your `~/.profile` file
+    1. `export MANDRILL_API_KEY=your_api_key`
+    2. `export KEY:name@domain.com`
+5. Reconnect to SSH and run the script `mailhound`

 ## Usage